nnn-li/ace/CONTRIBUTING.md

 bower install
 ```

-Not currently using JSPM, so this isn't required
+Not currently using JSPM, so this isn't required.
-.

 ```
 jspm install
 ```